Do You Know Your Boston Bruins Trivia?

 Did you get a few right?
 Did you know more than you thought?
 Regardless, we hope you had some fun and learned a few things along the way.

 This is just one installment of Original Six trivia.
-Click here to check out the Canadiens, Rangers, Maple Leafs, Blackhawks, and Red Wings.
+Be sure to check out the Rangers, Maple Leafs, Blackhawks, Red Wings and Canadiens versions as well.